Firefly Aerospace: Firefly Aerospace

-Development of engines and structures resumed in 2017 and Firefly Aerospace performed multiple hot-fire tests of its Lightning-1 second stage engine on its existing horizontal test stand.
-A vertical stage test stand was nearing completion and stage testing was expected to begin in the second half of 2018.

-On May 17, 2018, Firefly Aerospace opened a Research and development (R&D) center in the city of Dnipro, Ukraine.
+On May 17, 2018, Firefly Aerospace opened a research and development (R&D) center in the city of Dnipro, Ukraine.
 The Firefly R&D center was announced to become, over time, a place of work for more than 150 employees, and is equipped with the largest 3D-printer in Ukraine, intended for industrial manufacturing of high-quality metal parts.

 On October 10, 2018, Firefly Aerospace and smallsat developer York Space Systems announced a partnership to offer customers a combined package of satellite and launch services.

 In November 2018, it was announced that NASA selected Firefly Aerospace as one of nine companies able to bid for Commercial Lunar Payload Services (CLPS), where the company would propose a robotic lunar lander called Firefly Genesis.

 In February 2019, the company announced that it would develop manufacturing facilities and a launch site at Cape Canaveral.
-They have leased a private launch pad in Florida — the former Space Launch Complex 20 (SLC-20) which had been used by the U.S. Air Force in the 1950s through 1996 — from the U.S. government and they also have a similar lease arrangement on the U.S. West Coast.
+They have leased a private launch pad in Florida – the former Space Launch Complex 20 (SLC-20) which had been used by the US Air Force in the 1950s through 1996 – from the US government and they also have a similar lease arrangement on the US West Coast.

 In December 2019, a group of primary shareholders of Firefly Space Systems filed a lawsuit alleging fraud and intentional bankruptcy of the company by Tom Markusic.
 According to the defendants, including Polyakov, the lawsuit was provocative and the plaintiffs' claims unfounded, three years after the updated Firefly Aerospace was a significant success.
 The lawsuit is pending.

 In February 2021, NASA awarded approximately US$93.3 million to Firefly Aerospace to develop exploration technologies for Artemis Commercial Moon Delivery in 2023.

+The company completed its $75 million Series A investment round in May 2021, which was led by DADA Holdings.

 Firefly launched its first test flight on September 3, 2021.
 The Firefly Alpha rocket experienced an anomaly during ascent, and the Range terminated the flight using the explosive Flight Termination System (FTS).

-In late November 2021, Maxim Polyakov received a letter from the US Committee on Foreign Investment (CFIUS) asking Polyakov and his investment firm Noosphere Venture Partners to sell a stake in Firefly (nearly 50%) for national security reasons.
+In late November 2021, Maxim Polyakov received a letter from the Committee on Foreign Investment in the United States (CFIUS) asking Polyakov and his investment firm Noosphere Venture Partners to sell a stake in Firefly (nearly 50%) for national security reasons.
 Polyakov denied the threat to US national security, but agreed to comply.
 Noosphere Ventures has announced that it will hire an investment banking firm to sell.
-The future of the Firefly R&D center in Ukraine is still unknown, it will probably be closed.
+Even before the start of the Russian invasion of Ukraine, the future of the Firefly R&D center in Ukraine was uncertain; after the invasion started, the Dnipro factory was bombed and many of the Ukrainian engineers either joined the army or fled the country.